Haiti journalist dies after being hit in the head with police tear gas canister - NewsBreak

 Haiti journalist dies after being hit in the head with police tear gas canister

 The journalist was identified as Romelson Vilcin and he was a correspondent for Generation 80, a radio station based in the northwestern city of Port-de-Paix, the Association of Haitian Journalists said in a communique that raised concerns about the manner in which Vilcin died.
-The association said several journalists were injured when police fired tear gas when they gathered at the Delmas 33 police substation to demand the release of an arrested colleague.
+The association said several journalists were injured when police opened fire when they gathered at the Delmas 33 police substation to demand the release of an arrested colleague.

 Haiti National Police spokesman Garry Desrosiers confirmed the death of Vilcin, but did not provide any additional details about the circumstances leading to his death nor the arrest of journalist Robest Dimanche.
 Vilcin and the others had come to demand Dimanche’s release from detention when the incident happened.
 Initially, it was believed that Vilcin had been injured by a police bullet.
 But several sources told the Miami Herald that it was a tear gas canister that hit his head.

-“A journalist being attacked inside a police substation is grave,” said Marie Yolène Gilles, a human rights activist who noted that the canister hit Vilcin’s head as he ran out of the police substation.
+“A journalist being attacked inside a police substation is grave,” said Marie Yolène Gilles, a human rights activist who noted that the canister hit Vilcin’s head as he ran out of the police substation station.

 “We have a lot of concerns about what is happening to journalists and we have concluded that the police are advancing at the expense of journalists,” said Gilles, who runs the human rights group Fondasyon Je Klere, or Eyes Wide Open Foundation.
 “They are firing tear gas at them, shooting bullets at them, hitting them with clubs and nothing is done.
 No sanctions are ever taken against them.”

-Also, authorities in the southern city of Les Cayes found the body of missing journalist Garry Tess, a journalist from LeBon radio, who had gone missing.
+Authorities in the southern city of Les Cayes also found the body of missing journalist Garry Tess, a journalist from LeBon radio, who had gone missing.

 “Today, you have the sense that the freedom of expression in Haiti is under threat,” Gilles said.